simonsilabs/how-to-talk-to-devs-gitpitch/PITCHME.md

 - user needs |
 - should look nice |
 - define how it should work |
-- ...
+- ... |

 Note:
-You're in direct contact to your users
+Designers are much closer to users, in direct contact

 +++

 ### Context for a Developer:
 - define how it actually works |
 - should be clean & DRY |
-- ...
+- ... |

 Note:
-Many developers don't have level of "intuitive" awareness of how things should work
+Many developers don't have level of "intuitive" awareness of how things should work DRY = Dont repeat yourself -> because it creates unneccesary work

 +++

+### Developer needs:

-## They won't tell until you ask them
+They won't tell you until you ask them

 Note:
 But often they won't tell you their needs until you ask them.

++++

+### You define the tasks

++++

+### Communicate clearly and in a way that will make the dev's life easy

+Note:
 You define and give tasks to devs -> It's your duty to communicate it in a way thats clear to devs.
 If lucky a dev will think through it, but you can not expext that.

-+++

-Communicate clearly and in a way that will make your dev's life easy

 ---

-## You have a lot in common, you just don't know yet
+## You have a lot in common

+- you just don't know yet |

 +++